norcams/docs-enduser/docs/project-lifecycle.rst

 If you share responsibilities in administering a project, we recommend creating a mailing list and include this list in the 'Optional contact' field when applying for a project.
 All E-mails added to this list at any time will then be included in all correspondences with support@nrec.no.

-For UiO-users, the instructions for creating a mailing list may be the following:
+For UiO-users, the instructions for creating a mailing list can be found here: https://www.uio.no/tjenester/it/e-post-kalender/e-postlister/hjelp/administrere/nyliste.html.
+We recommend choosing the following options when creating a mailing list for use in the contact field on your UiO NREC project:

-1. Login at https://sympa.uio.no/ and select the sub domain that you belong to
-2. Select "Opprett liste" and fill out the fields, where the following fields may be
 - List type: Hotline mailing list
 - Audience: Forskningsgrupper
 - Registrer listens formål: Liste med ansatte og eksterne, knyttet til UiO sitt formål, der eksterne kan være upersonlige adresser.
 Listen er eid av en eller flere ansatte.

 Expiration Date Extension
 -------------------------